 Based on data from the dry weather outfall screening and sampling, the Town revisited the initial 2019 outfall and interconnection rankings to update and reprioritize per Permit requirements.
 During the outfall screenings 15 outfalls had dry weather flow, however sampling results indicated that none of the discharges exceeded appropriate water quality thresholds detailed in Section 6.4.3.
 Although samples were collected for all outfalls with dry weather flows, in some instances sampling protocols were compromised.
-Preliminary results for these outfalls were utilized in the 2021 reprioritization but will be re-sampled in Permit Year 4 to confirm results.
+Preliminary results for these outfalls were utilized in the 2021 reprioritization but will be re-sampled as part of catchment investigations to confirm the results.

 All outfalls were assigned a ranking based on the methodology outlined in Section 4.1 and incorporated into the reprioritization (Error!
-Reference source not found.).
+Reference source not found.Appendix H).
 There were no changes in the reprioritized outfalls from the initial outfall ranking, except that two newly identified outfalls were added to the Low Priority list.